"Climax". Gaspar Noé

 Queer Culture Year 2022

-Part of the National Museum’s programme for Queer Culture Year 2022, the film is shown in collaboration with Kunstnernes Hus Kino.
-Produced by the National Museum and other cultural organisations, Queer Culture Year 2022 celebrates the fiftieth anniversary of the decriminalisation of homosexuality in Norway.
+Motstrøms is part of the National Museum’s programme for Queer Culture Year 2022, which celebrates the fiftieth anniversary of the decriminalisation of homosexuality in Norway.

 Director: Gaspar Noé